jubranNassar/CryptoInfo/README.md

 1. Axios call on API
 2. Display response on page
-3. clear previous result for secondary search
+3. clear previous result for secondary search.
 4. Search for specific currency and display response.

 ## Post MVP